Hydroponics is an environmentally friendly, high tech way of growing more plants in less space.

 The Container or Bed

-The roots (as well as the nutrient solution and medium) need to be contained in something.
+The roots (as well as the nutrient solution and medium) need to be contained in something, for example:

-* You may use gravel, sand or perlite contained by bags, pots or tubs.
+- You could use gravel, sand or perlite contained by bags, pots or tubs.

-* You may have rockwool fibre or scoria contained in a raised bed built from timber, metal or concrete.
+- You could use rockwool fibre or scoria contained in a raised bed built from timber, metal or concrete.

 You may use polystyrene boxes, hanging baskets, prefabricated fibreglass tanks etc. the list of possibilities is endless.